 5. Pakistan's National Animal is the Markhor

-These massive goats are most often found in the northern areas of Pakistan such as Chitral, Hunza, and Ghizar regions.
-They are also found in the mountains of Central Asia, as well as Southern Russia and the West Himalayans.
+These massive goats live in the northern areas of Pakistan, such as Chitral, Hunza, and Ghizar regions.
+They also roam in the mountains of Central Asia, as well as Southern Russia and the West Himalayans.
 Due to being most plentiful in Pakistan, they have named the markhor their national animal.
 In 2018, Pakistan International Airlines decided to use their image on the tail of every plane as a new branding of their logo.

 6. Markhors Live At High Altitudes

 Like many of their cousins, markhors prefer to live on mountainsides.
-They are often found at an altitude of 1,600-11,000 feet (500 to 3,500 meters).
+Markhors journey at an altitude of 1,600-11,000 feet (500 to 3,500 meters).
 They move up to a higher altitude during the summer months, but as the air gets colder, they move down to the lower areas, because they want to avoid deep snow so they can find food better.

 Their bodies are well equipped for the mountainsides since they are agile.
-They can climb and jump very rocky terrains.
-They can even climb trees or other slanted structures due to their unique wide hooves.
+They can climb and jump very rocky terrains and can even climb trees or other slanted structures due to their unique broad hooves.
 Since they have many natural predators such as wolves and other large animals, they do not travel much higher than the tree line to keep out of view and to be able to watch for predators.

 7. The Males Are Solitary, While Females Travel In Groups

-Just as males and females look very different, they also have different living habits.
+Just as males and females look very different, they also have separate living habits.
 The females are very social and live in small herds of 8-10 members, while the males live alone, except when they are trying to find a mate.
-The females will reach their maturity at about 2 years old and become independent of their mother, while a male will not reach sexual maturity until they are about five years old, although will leave their mother around the same time as their sisters.
+The females reach their maturity at about two years old and become independent of their mother, while a male will not reach sexual maturity until they are about five years old.
+Males will leave their mother around the same time as their sisters.

 8. Markhors Are Herbivores